Stephen-Seo/mpd_info_screen2/README.txt

   --default-font-filename=<font_filename> : set the default font
-  --force-default-font : Only use the default font (mutually exclusive with next option) --force-default-font-ascii : Only use the default font for ascii text (mutually exclusive with previous option)
+  --force-default-font : Only use the default font (mutually exclusive with next option) --force-default-font-ascii : Only use the default font for ascii text (mutually exclusive with previous option) --blacklist-font-str=<string> : blacklist fonts that have <string> in its filename (use this option multiple times to add more strings to check)

 --------------------------------------------------------------------------------
     Compiling